Lecture from: 16.09.2025 | Video: Video ETHZ

 - Efficiency: Maximizing the output from scarce resources (the size of the economic pie).

 - Equity: Distributing economic prosperity fairly among society’s members (how the pie is sliced).
-Policies that promote equity, like progressive taxation, can reduce the incentive to produce, thus shrinking the pie.

 Principle #2: The Cost of Something Is What You Give Up to Get It